cmleinz/io-tether/README.md

 # io-tether

-Traits for defining I/O objects which will automatically reconnect upon failure.
+Traits for defining I/O objects which automatically reconnect upon failure.

 This project is similar in scope to [stubborn-io](https://github.com/craftytrickster/stubborn-io), but aims to leverage the recently stabilized `async fn` in traits, to make the